aelasr/aelasr.github.io/_posts/2020-08-17-Happy-Birthday.md

 I will stay as I am, a plant that that refuses to follow all of the rules of the field, waiting to lie in your head to grow up and flourish!

 And you will always stay my little baby, whom I feel so happy when she gifts me a smile, and whom I fly from happiness whenever she hugs my arm with her little ones.
-Whom I will always pull to my heart to her how much I love her and how much I miss her even when she is there.
+Whom I will always pull to my heart to show her how much I love her and how much I miss her even when she is there.

 I will always get my oxygen from your breathing to live, and strength from you to walk through and my courage to face the impossible.